Asian shares decline on concerns over global, China slowdown

 ANALYST'S TAKE: "Against the backdrop of refreshed woes over growth and U.S. markets having been away for the Martin Luther King Jr. Day, there leaves little to inspire Asia markets," Jingyi Pan of IG said in a commentary.

-ENERGY: U.S. crude was 28 cents lower at $53.76 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: U.S. crude lost 34 cents to $53.70 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract added 3.3 percent to $54.04 per barrel in New York.
 Brent crude, used to price international oils, dropped 47 cents to $62.27 per barrel.
 It closed at $62.74 per barrel in London.